Eldnine/PageRank/README.md

 mysql> create user 'pagerank'@'localhost' identified by 'pagerank';
 mysql> grant all on pagerank.* to 'pagerank'@'localhost';
 ```
-Disable mysql's ssl if the connection fails.
+Disable ssl of mysql server if the connection fails.
 #### run (linux)
 ```
 chmod +x mvnw